-This certificate will make it possible for those students who already have an electronics degree or sufficient electronics background to obtain certification in communication electronics.
+This certificate is designed for those students who already have an electronics degree or have completed the necessary prerequisite courses.
 The courses that are required cover the core skills necessary for someone seeking to upgrade their job skills as a communication technician and become more knowledgeable in communications systems.

 ELEC 125 Digital Electronics I or

 equivalent electronics background3

 ELEC 230 Electronic Devices II or

 equivalent electronics background3

-Mathema itics e equivalent of:
+Mathema atics ( equivalent of:

 MATH 133 Technical Mathematics I4

 and

 MATH 134 Technical Mathematics II5

 or

 MATH 171 College Algebra3

 and

 MATH 172 Trigonometry3

-Required l Coi irses
+Required l Cou ırses

-ELEC 150 Introduction to Telecommunications3
+ELEC Introduction to Telecommunications3

 ELEC 175 Telecommunications3

-ELEC 200 Introduction to Global
+ELEC Introduction to Global Positioning Systems 3

-Positioning Systems3

-ELEC 240 Electronics Communications Systems3
+ELEC Electronics Communications Systems3

 TOTAL PROGRAM

 CREDIT HOURS12